Pi Rixiu: Biography

 Woods around Tianmen, Hubei, Pi Rixiu's hometown.

 Born into poverty, in 866 he failed his first attempt at the Jinshi examination.
 He was able to pass the examination at the bottom of the list next year, thus becoming a Jinshi in the eighth year of Xiantong (867).
-In the tenth year of Xiantong (869) he went to Suzhou on official business together with government officer Juan Qinghe, where he served as a low-ranking assistant to the local prefect.
+In the tenth year of Xiantong (869) he went to Suzhou on official business together with government officer Jian Qinghe, where he served as a low-ranking assistant to the local prefect.
 It was during the time spent there that he met Lu Guimeng, with whom he would correspond the poems that would later go on to make up the Songling Ji (松陵集), one of Pi Rixiu's major works.
 Later, he served as Taichang Boshi (太常博士), a scholar at the ministry of worship.
 He then lived in Lumen Mountain, the same mountain in which Meng Haoran had lived.
 Of Meng Haorang he once said that only the latter could be placed next to Li Bai and Du Fu and not be embarrassed.
 Pi called himself Lumenzi and also Xianqi Buyi and Zuiyin Xiansheng.
 He was said to be unassuming in appearance, arrogant in nature, witty and humorous.
 His poetry was said to be as famous as Lu Guimeng's.
 Discussing his short essays, Lu Xun claimed that Pi Rixiu was "a shining spearhead in the muddy swamp of the late Tang Dynasty".
 In the fifth year of Qianfu of Emperor Xizong of Tang (878), Huang Chao's army came down to Jiangzhe and Pi Rixiu joined him.
 In the first year of Guangming of Emperor Xizong of Tang (880), Huang Chao captured Chang'an and proclaimed himself emperor.
 The new state was named Great Qi (Daqi, 大齊).
 Pi Rixiu thereupon served as a Hanlin Academician under the peasant regime.
 He is also said to have visited Tongguan County in the third year of the Zhonghe era (883).